All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 Now they've got the court.

-What they do is they naturalize every illegal in the country, and will never ever, ever win another election.
+What they do is they naturalize every illegal in the country and will never, ever, ever win another election.

-Then they then they do the big thing.
+Then they do the big thing.

 And once they start trying to take guns away from people, I think it could be the very end.